gabrie30/ghorg/README.md

 GitHub search is terrible.
 The idea with ghorg is to quickly clone all org repos into a single directory and use something like ack to search.

-> NOTE: When running ghorg a second time, all local changes in your *_ghorg directory will be overwritten by whats on GitHub.
+> When running ghorg a second time, all local changes in your *_ghorg directory will be overwritten by whats on GitHub.
 If you are working out of this directory, make sure you rename it before running a second time.

 ## Setup